MiStImm: a simulation tool to compare classical nonsef-centered immune models with a novel self-centered model: Description of the MiStImm computational model

 A second division may lead to two different outcomes with given probabilities: the second offspring can be either a \emph{memory cell} (degree=3) or a \emph{plasma cell} (degree=4).
 A memory cell has the same characteristics as a normal B cell except that its average lifespan is significantly longer (e.g 10 days instead of the standard 3 days).
 A plasma cell constantly -- at random time instants -- produces antibodies of the type of its own BCR.

-Possibility of division of a B cell arises after contacting an antigen or obtaining Th help in the form of interleukin of type 2.
+Possibility of division of a B cell arises after contacting an antigen or obtaining Th help in the form of interleukins.
 The probability of division of a B cell depends on several factors.
 It gets bigger when the distance $d$ between the antigen and the BCR is smaller (i.e., the complementarity is better), or when the radius $r$ of the recognition region of the BCR is smaller (i.e., the affinity of the B cell is bigger).
 It gets smaller when the number $n_0$ of other BCRs in a rectangle around the BCR is small (i.e., the concentration of B cells is already large).
 Finally, one or two factors can depend on the concentration difference $c$ between the number of targets in the recognition region of the B cell and the number of targets in the reflected image of the recognition region.
 If the concentration difference is too small, the B cell may get insensitive.
 If the concentration difference is too large, the B cell may get anergic.

-The specific formulas for the probability of division in the respective cases of weak, intermediate, and strong B cell divisions are as follows.
+In the ERS model, the specific formulas for the probability of division in the respective cases of weak, intermediate, and strong B cell divisions are as follows.
+In the CRS models only the strong division is used.
 The probability of a \emph{division of weak kind} of a B cell is given by

-The purpose of division of weak kind is to establish a stable contact between self antigens, B cells reacting to self with a weak affinity, and Th cells reacting to self peptides with a intermediate, standard affinity.
+The purpose of division of weak kind is to establish a stable contact between self antigens, B cells reacting to self with a weak affinity, and Threg cells reacting to self peptides with an intermediate, standard affinity.
 The first, constant factor $k_w$ is typically 1.
 The purpose of the second and third factors depending on $d$ is to help those B cells that are at a standard distance from their targets, in the present case, self antigens.
 The last factor, depending on $c$ intends to guarantee that a large number of antigens, typical for self antigens, be in the recognition region of the weakly dividing B cells.
 The first parameter $n_m$ here is the actual number of bone marrow cells, which is a common measure of the size of non-immune self cell populations.

 The probability of a \emph{division of intermediate kind} of a B cell is given by